top of page

 This measure captures a baseline and ongoing progression of leadership prioritizing workplace mental health in their communication, policies, and actions.
 It takes more than access to solve mental health at work—it also takes consistent advocacy.
 This is often why benefits and other resources go underutilized when stigma is high and employees don’t feel safe enough to use them, let alone speak openly about that to others.
 Leaders are culture-setters.
 Vocalizing support for mental health, as well as modeling vulnerability and mentally healthy work habits, reinforces a healthy culture around work and mental health across the organization.

 There is a clear and direct impact of not addressing mental health at work on business outcomes.
-And in Mind Share Partners 2019 Mental Health At Work Report, we found that 61% of employees’ productivity was affected by their mental health—the most common ways being difficulty concentrating, avoiding social activities, and difficulty thinking, reasoning, or deciding.
+In our 2023 Report, we found that U.S. workers were only working at 71% of their full capability due to mental health.

-Bernie Wong (he/him) is a Manager of Research & Design at Mind Share Partners.
+Bernie Wong is the Knowledge Lead & Principal at Mind Share Partners.
 He manages specialized client services related to research and insights, leads knowledge management across the organization, and oversees Mind Share Partners’ brand design and virtual community for mental health ERGs.

 bottom of page